oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 }
 ```

-Additional JWT Issuer Metadata configuration parameters MAY also be used.
+Additional JWT VC Issuer Metadata configuration parameters MAY also be used.

-## JWT Issuer Metadata Validation
+## JWT VC Issuer Metadata Validation

 The `issuer` value returned MUST be identical to the `iss` value of the JWT.
 If
 these values are not identical, the data contained in the response MUST NOT be